The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 • Enmeshment, according to Minuchin’s family systems theory, occurs when boundaries are overly diffuse—leading to guilt-driven loyalty and identity confusion, especially in collectivist cultures like South Asia (Minuchin, 1974).

-What Therapy Can Do
+What Therapy Can Do:

 • Rebuild emotional boundaries